 (left).
 After about 7 miles the Arco

 intersects Sheep Camp Road near the base of King Mountain.
 Head

 Camp Road, past a

 down King Canyon into the Big Lost River Valley.

-Follow the track first west then south to Moore, then continue seven or
+Head west then south to Moore then continue seven or

 so miles south along farm roads to Hammond Canyon.
 Head west about 11

 heads north along the flanks and

 spine of the White Knob Mountains east of Copper Basin.